 Wildlife Safety on the Trails

 Nature has a way of putting things in perspective and helping us appreciate the world we live in.
-We've heard it so many times that getting outdoors for a hike, a bike, a camping trip, or anything else is medicine for the mind, body, and soul.
-It's important to remember that we share our Big Bear Lake wilderness areas with numerous native species.
+We've heard it many times that getting outdoors is medicine for the mind, body, and soul.
+However, it's important to remember that we share our Big Bear Lake wilderness with many wildlife species.

-- Do Not Ever Feed Wild Animals (it's when animals stop fearing humans that dangerous accidents occur)
+- Do Not Feed Wild Animals (it's when animals stop fearing humans that dangerous accidents occur)

-- Do Not Leave Small Children and Pets Alone Unattended
+- Do Not Leave Children and Pets Unattended

 - Do Not Hike/Bike/Camp Alone (especially at night)